When you click on the link in this post, we may earn a small commission at no cost to you. We appreciate your support of our blog!

 - Educate yourself on narcissism, including how it impacts your children and what a parent/child relationship looks like with a narcissistic parent.

 - Protect your children by role modeling appropriate behaviors that make them feel safe and loved.
-Don’t bad mouth the other parent.
+Don’t bad mouth the other parent, but do acknowledge and validate your child’s feelings when their narcissistic parent makes them feel badly.
 You can tell the child that mommy or daddy don’t always make the right decisions and educate them on what appropriate decisions look like.

 - Have a very clear parenting plan.